 In addition to potatoes, rice and pasta, resistant starch in other foods or ingredients can be increased by cooking and then cooling them.

-Some of these foods include barley, peas, lentils and beans (27).
+Some of these foods include black beans, pinto beans, and chickpeas (21).

 More research is needed to determine the full list of foods in this category.